simonyiszk/schdesign-logotar/README.md

 ### Structure

 It should have 2 levels of directories.
 The first level is dynamically displayed on the website.
 The second level of folders are displayed as cards.
+The third level are the files which are represented as download buttons ont the cards.

 **The database is case-sensitive in the database and also in the file structure!**

-Logos should be created with the name `logo` in the database, these won't get a download link generated.
+Logos should be created with the name `jpg` in the database, these won't get a download link generated.

 ### Necessary files

-~~Currently supported file formats: `svg`, `png`, `ai`.~~ Any file can be added, logos should be png.
+~~Currently supported file formats: `svg`, `png`, `ai`.~~ Any file can be added, logos should be ~~jpg~~ the highres pngs are used for now.

-> This can be easily changed [here](database_generator/main.py).

-On the website only the `.png` files will be displayed.
+On the website ~~only the `.jpg` files will be displayed as a preview~~.
 The others may be downloaded by clicking a link.

 ### Changing the "database"